megabyte-labs/install.doctor/docs/scripts/before/run_onchange_before_10-install-darwin-dependencies.sh.tmpl.md

   {{ includeTemplate "darwin/Brewfile" . -}}
   EOF
 else
-  logg error '`brew` was not found in the PATH' fi
+  logg error 'brew was not found in the PATH' fi
 {{ end -}}
 ```